An Inability to Manage These 5 Issues Costs Billions of Dollars Annually

 Fraud filters can be a useful tool in detecting and preventing fraud.
 However, a static solution can end up costing merchants more than they save.

 Most transactions blocked by fraud filters are false positives; in reality, only 1 out of every 5 of these transactions are actually fraudulent.
 As a result, merchants lose out on $118 billion in potential sales each year, while actual fraud losses represent just 8% of that amount.

 Chargebacks911 specializes in helping merchants fine tune their fraud filters.
 We can optimize merchants’ detection software to ensure latest consumer preferences are met without increasing risk.

 How can merchants manage all of this multichannel interaction and still collect any meaningful or relevant data for analysis?
 How can merchants understand their successes, while also identifying potential vulnerabilities?

-Merchants can no longer view the specifics of their business in reference to industry trends.
-The new eCommerce reality calls for dynamic KPIs and chargeback reports in response to our current dynamic, omni-channel environment.
-Merchants need to develop their own, unique KPIs tailored to the specific needs of their business and the demands of their customers.
+Merchants can no longer view the specifics of their businesses in reference to industry trends.
+The new eCommerce reality calls for dynamic KPIs and chargeback reports in response to our current dynamic, omnichannel environment.
+Merchants need to develop their own, unique KPIs tailored to the specific needs of their businesses and the demands of their customers.

 Additionally, merchants need to track more than just customer trends and behaviors.
 Merchants also need to monitor third-party vendors and hold them accountable for their performances.